anumazam/anumazam.github.io/_sources/research.md

 # Research

 The diversity of natural proteins shapes cell- and tissue-level structure and behavior, and advances in protein engineering have enabled the *de novo* design of artificial, super-stable proteins.
 But real proteins have evolved to depend on biomolecular interactions and conformational flexibility in order to balance stability with function.
-A *key challenge* in protein engineering is our limited mechanistic understanding of how proteins’ conformational ensembles are poised to perform non-equilibrium processes, which enable their functions.
+A *key challenge* in protein engineering is overcoming our limited mechanistic understanding of how proteins’ conformational ensembles are poised to perform non-equilibrium processes, which enable their functions.

 ```{image} research_figures/design_process.png
 :alt: design-build-test cycle